eriklarsen4/CVSL/AnonEVandLA/AnonEVandLA.md

     + where `NA`s were present in `speed_A`, `vangle_A`, `speed_B`, `vangle_B`, impute
     `speed_B` `NA`s with the median `speed_B` value; repeat for `vangle_B`.
--   This would account for as many missing data points as possible ahead of using regression to replace missing `vangle_A` `NA`s when `vangle_B`s were known, but shrink the variation of the true dataset to a small degree.
+-   This would account for as many missing data points as possible ahead of using regression to replace missing `System A` `NA`s when `System B`s were known, but shrink the variation of the true dataset to a small degree.

 -   After the imputation of `System B` variables,